TykTechnologies/backstage-plugin-tyk/CONTRIBUTING.md

 # Debugging

-If you're using Visual Studio Code, you can debug the Backstage backend by running it with the `--inspect` flag:
+If you're using Visual Studio Code, you can debug the Backstage backend by running it with the `--inspect` flag from the VSCode terminal window:

 ```sh
 yarn start-backend --inspect